Multiplicative ergodic theorem for a non-irreducible random dynamical system: Proof of Theorems -

 where $P_1(u,\Gamma)$ is the transition function of $(u_k,\pP_u)$, $u\in \aA$, $\Gamma\in\BBBBB(\aA)$, and~$V\in L_b(\aA)$.~Then Condition (i) follows from Proposition \ref{P:4.1} applied for $B=\{0\}$, and~(ii) is proved in the following lemma.
 Applying the first assertion of Theorem~\ref{T:2.1}, we complete the proof of Theorem \ref{T:1.1}. \begin{lemma} Under Conditions {\rm(A)-(D)}, for any $V\in L_b(H)$, $R>0$, and $r>0$, there is an integer $m\ge1$ and a number $p>0$ such that

-\end{lemma} \begin{proof} As $V$ is bounded, we have Using \eqref{E:1.2}, the inclusion~$0\in \KK$ (see Condition~(D)), and a simple compactness argument, we can choose the numbers $r,p>0$ and the integer $m\ge1$ such that This implies the required result.
+\end{lemma} \begin{proof} As $V$ is bounded, we have Using \eqref{E:1.2}, the inclusion~$0\in \KK$ (see Condition~(D)), and a simple compactness argument, we can choose the numbers $r,p>0$ and the integer $m\ge1$ such that This implies the required result. \end{proof} We establish Theorems~\ref{T:1.2} and~\ref{T:1.3} in the following two sections.